Dental Student Support Grant (DSSG)

 Students from England, Wales or Northern Ireland

-Your confirmation that you're happy for the university to confirm your household income with Student Finance.
+You need to provide confirmation that you're happy for your university to confirm your household income with Student Finance.

 - tax return